Hard Maple is currently used for furniture, cabinets, decorative

 Silver, Red Maple and Boxelder are the most common soft maple species.

-They grow extensively across North America, on both coast.
+They grow extensively across North America, on both coasts.
 The commercial

 species grow tall with relatively decent diameters.
 The farther